Sub Focus

-Nicolaas Douwma (born 13 April 1982), better known by his stage name Sub Focus, is an English DJ, music producer, songwriter and sound engineer.
+Nicolaas Douwe Douwma (born 13 April 1982), better known by his stage name Sub Focus, is an English DJ, music producer, songwriter and sound engineer.
 He has been releasing records since 2003.
 On 12 October 2009, he released his self-titled debut album.
 He released his second album, Torus, on 30 September 2013.
 Douwma's album in collaboration with Wilkinson titled Portals was released on 9 October 2020 through Casablanca Records.
 His fourth album, Evolve, was released on 12 May 2023.

 Music career

 Starting out

 Originally a fan of rock music, including bands such as Nirvana, Douwma started a band at school with some friends although this was a short-lived ambition as he "wasn't very good" at playing musical instruments.
 At the age of 13, however, he discovered computer software for producing electronic music and became a self-taught producer, and started making rudimentary dance music.
 The main reason he followed this path and ultimately got more involved in it was because it meant that he could successfully create a whole song on a computer without having to be able to play a musical instrument.
 His first major influences were groups such as The Prodigy and The Chemical Brothers, artists who blended guitars with dance music.
 He first discovered jungle and drum and bass music after hearing "Incredible" by M-Beat and General Levy.

 Douwma did not start taking music production seriously until he left school and deciding what to do for a career.
 In order to advance and to get more of an understanding of electronic music production, he went to college and studied sound engineering.
 From 2001 to 2002 onwards, largely due to encouragement from his friends, he started sending out demo CDs.
 His breakthrough came in 2003 when a friend of his who was playing in a club on the same night as RAM Records boss Andy C gave him his demo CD, with his phone number written on it (he had the CD with him so he could have some exclusive tunes to play in his set).
 After hearing it, Andy was so impressed with the demo, he phoned up Douwma straight away and signed every track instantly, and Douwma was signed to RAM's sister label Frequency, before making his debut on RAM two years later.